 STEPPING BACK INTO THE MIDDLE AGES AT THE DRESDEN MEDIEVAL CHRISTMAS MARKET:

-The Dresden Striezelmarkt is the largest and most famous of the Dresden Christmas markets, but a Christmas market with a difference and one which we like a lot is the Dresden Medieval Christmas Market.
+The Dresden Striezelmarkt is the largest and most famous of the Dresden Christmas markets, but a Christmas market with a difference and one which we like a lot is the Dresden Medieval Christmas Market, also known as the Stallhof Advent Festival.

-Watched over by a Christmas angel, the Dresden Medieval Christmas Market is set up in the Stallhof, once the Royal Mews of the Dresden Royal Palace.
-Although it is quite small in size, it is nevertheless jam-packed with stalls and atmosphere.
+The Dresden Medieval Christmas Market is set up in the Stallhof, once the Royal Mews of the Dresden Royal Palace.
+Although it is quite small in size, it is nevertheless atmospheric and jam-packed with stalls.

 Atmospheric Christmas Market